-Band (Optional):
+Middle School Band (Optional):

 Middle School Band is the entry level class to the High School Instrumental Music Program.
 Our program includes woodwinds, brass, and percussion.
 The course objectives include: connecting students with an instrument that best fits their interest and ability, establishing a strong tone, reading notes and rhythms, learning preparation, team building skills, and performance in a concert ensemble setting.
 Students will also develop listening skills that support growth beyond a music setting.
+Prerequisite: Teacher Recommendation and completion of Middle School Intro to Band.

-Drama/Theatre (Optional):
+Middle School Drama/Theater (Optional):

 Students learn about the basic components that make up a dramatic production, such as acting, stagecraft, playwriting, directing, makeup and costume design.
-Readings of plays from various genres and of the history of theatre are included in the course.
+Readings of plays from various genres and of the history of theater are included in the course.